Cai-JHSPH-BMB/FIJI-Macro/ROI-Coloc/README.md

 note: make sure that you have processed folder in your folder so that the ouput is not too messy.
 You can also just use `path = dic` if you don't want subfolder.

+### Second Step: Organize Channel

-## Second Step: In one channel; you can specific which channel goes first, duplicate, Gaussian Blur, Analyze Particles, count the ROI manager.
+In one channel; you can specific which channel goes first, duplicate, Gaussian Blur, Analyze Particles, count the ROI manager.
 As a quality control, if there's no output, have "0" as the output.
 Reset for another repeat.

 ```java
 // ROI based localization analysis, this cannel will reset